dominioncfg/just-functional-read-the-docs/pages/syntax-validation.md

 ## Using the evaluation context variable provider

-When you're using the evalutaion context you will need to supply the variables as well:
+When you're using the evaluation context you will need to supply the variables as well:

 ```C#
 var factory = FunctionFactoryBuilder.ConfigureFactory(options =>